brettfrable/uxd/readme.md

 I also tried to be mindful of accessibility using aria roles and semantic markup.

+I created an icon font for the icons.

+I also made use of css grid and css variables sense the requirements for this project stated support only needed to be for the latest versions of chrome / safari.

 Source code can be viewed here in the git reposity.

 To run the project locally: